coderknot/campaign-catalog/README.md

 #### By _**John Carr**_

 ## Description
 Campaign Catalog is an application to manage characters for Legends of the Nentir Vale, a Dungeons and Dragons 5e campaign.
+Players can see the list of characters and character details.
+Administrators can also add new characters, edit characters, and remove characters.
+Character lists can be filtered based on character tags.

 ## Setup / Installation Requirements